Dennis Hedging Services

 Understanding Hedge Selection for Dennis's Glacial Till & Sandy Coastal Plains & Climate Zone 6b

-Selecting the right hedge species for Dennis requires understanding local soils—glacial till, sandy outwash, rocky shallow, and marine clay—with typically acidic pH (5.5-6.5).
+Selecting the right hedge species for Dennis requires careful consideration of local soils—primarily glacial till, sandy outwash, rocky shallow, and marine clay—with typically acidic pH (5.5-6.5).
 The USDA Web Soil Survey provides detailed mapping for site-specific recommendations.
-Environmental factors such as winter de-icing salt, coastal winds, urban heat, shade, deer pressure, and summer droughts all influence plant success.
+Environmental stressors include winter de-icing salt, coastal winds, urban heat, shade, deer pressure, and summer drought.
 Recommended species for Dennis include:

 Dennis Conservation Commission Requirements for Hedge Work Near Protected Areas

 Hedge installation, removal, or renovation near wetlands, streams, or vernal pools in Dennis is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-The Dennis Conservation Commission must be consulted for any work within 25-50+ feet buffer zones of protected areas.
-Use native species to support habitat and prevent erosion, and implement erosion control during all phases of work.
-Seasonal restrictions apply to protect wildlife, especially during nesting (March-August) and vernal pool activity (March-June).
-For habitat value assessments or endangered species concerns, coordinate with the Massachusetts Division of Fisheries and Wildlife.
-For permitting and compliance, contact:
+Buffer zones of 25-50+ feet are typically required, and only native species should be planted in these sensitive areas to preserve natural habitats and prevent erosion.
+Seasonal restrictions may apply, especially during wildlife nesting (March-August) and vernal pool activity (March-June).
+Coordination with conservation authorities ensures compliance and habitat protection.
+For permitting and site-specific requirements, contact:

 Dennis Conservation Commission